eduardo-zambrano/equistatlab/treatment-assignment.md

 I will use the same example here to make the four main conceptual points of the present project, as shown below:

-> When the presence of sufficient data allows the evaluator to know the true state of the world (the *point identification* case),  the optimal treatment assignment problem:
+> When the presence of sufficient data allows the evaluator to know the true state of the world (the so-called *point identification* case),  the optimal treatment assignment problem:
 >
 > 1. Has the same answer for all the statistical decision theories we're considering (Bayesian, maximin, minimax regret).
 >
 > 2. Has the same answer regardless of what representation of the social preferences under certainty the evaluator is using.

-> When the presence of even very large amounts of data does not allows the evaluator to know the true state of the world (the *partial identification* case), the optimal treatment assignment problem:
+> When the presence of even very large amounts of data does not allows the evaluator to know the true state of the world (the so-called *partial identification* case), the optimal treatment assignment problem:
 >
 > 3. Generally varies depending on which statistical decision theory we will be considering.
 >